 - Mix dry ingredients: In a medium bowl combine dry ingredients, flour through spices.
 Set aside.

-- Gently fold dry ingredients to large bowl of wet ingredients, until just combined.
+- Combine: Gently fold dry ingredients to large bowl of wet ingredients, until just combined.
 Then add in crushed pineapple, grated carrots, and lastly crushed walnuts, gently stirring until everything comes together.

-- Pour carrot cake batter into prepared pan.
+- Bake: Pour carrot cake batter into prepared pan.
 Bake for 30-40 minutes.
 Watch your oven to make sure you don’t over-bake.
 Cover with foil if edges brown too fast.
 Check for doneness with inserted toothpick coming out with little to no crumbs.
 Allow cake to cool for a full hour before frosting.
 (Can also cool in fridge for 30-45 minutes.)

 - Prepare the frosting after the cake has cooled: In large bowl using beaters or paddle stand mixer attachment, beat together softened cream cheese and yogurt, then gently add in powdered sugar a little at a time, until light and fluffy.
 The more powdered sugar you add, the thicker the frosting will be.